mac-comp127-f25/course-project-gabe-caleb-wesley/README.md

 The racing logic is handled within the race package and includes multiple interconnected classes:

 - Horse.Java
     Defines the horse objects in the race.
-Each horse has movement logic and properties that affect speed or race behavior
+Each horse has movement logic and properties that affect speed or race behavior.

 - Lane.java
-    Represents each horse's racing lane and ensures spatial oranization during gameplay
+    Represents each horse's racing lane and ensures spatial oranization during gameplay.

 - Obstacle.java and Powerup.java
     These classes include race modifiers.
 Obstacles make the horse slow down, while power-ups can temporarily increase speed or provide advantages.